scalalandio/chimney/docs/docs/supported-transformations.md

     (Foo.Buzz: Foo).transformInto[Bar] // Bar.Buzz
     ```

+### Non-flat ADTs

 To enable seamless work with [Protocol Buffers](cookbook.md#protocol-buffers-integration), there is also a special
-handling for non-flat ADTs, where each subtype of a `sealed`/`enum` is a single-parameter wrapper around a `case class`.
+handling for non-flat ADTs, where each subtype of a `sealed`/`enum` is a single-value wrapper around a `case class`.
+In such cases Chimney is able to automatically wrap/unwrap these inner values as if they were `AnyVal`s
+(even though they are not!):

 !!! example